 #5: Rushing the process

 • What’s the issue?
 Drying and curing cannabis takes time, with some cultivators swearing by months of carefully watched curing time once cannabis is dry.
-How much time you commit o the process directly affects the quality of the cannabis, the flavors it develops, and the overall experience it creates once it gets into the hands of patients and customers.
-Pulling out plants too early, and it can result in mediocre flower at best and contaminated flower at worst.
+How much time you commit to the process directly affects the quality of the cannabis, the flavors it develops, and the overall experience it creates once it gets into the hands of patients and customers.
+Pulling out plants too early can result in mediocre flower at best and contaminated flower at worst.

 There’s an alternative to cannabis drying rooms: Cryo Cure